dgerosa/scientificcomputing_bicocca_2023/README.md

 For students enrolled in the Physics and Astronomy PhD at Milano-Bicocca, this class awards **2 CFU** (16 hours).
 Exams will be light touch and without grades (i.e. just approved / not approved).

 Each notebook has some exercises at the end.
-During the exam, we will go through your codes and discuss what you've done.
+During the exam, we will go through (some of) your codes and discuss what you've done.
 Please fork this repository and add your codes in the `working` directory **of your fork**.

 Note that the exercises provided are far more than what you'll need to do!
-Overall, it's ok if you work on **about 3 exercises for each lecture** (see the notebooks).
-This is to reflect the different needs of your research fields.
+Overall, it's ok if you work on **about 2 exercises for each lecture** (see the notebooks).
 You can choose what you prefer based on your interests and what you think will be more useful for your PhD research.
-You'll see they are very different: some of them are long, some are short, some have defined tasks, and some are more open-ended.
-Try to pick a good mix (not all short, not all long).
+You'll see the exercises are very different: some of them are long, some are short, some have defined tasks, and some are more open-ended.
 Feel free to shoot me an email with *"I'd like to prepare these ones; is that ok?"*.
-Let's keep it flexible.

-Exams are by appointment; my office is room U2-2007.
+Exams are by appointment, my office is room U2-2007.
 After you've passed the exam, please send an email to the Physics PhD secretary with me in cc.

 ## Credits